Table of Contents[Hide][Show]

 For some reason, AI likes to use weird metaphors.
 One funny example I found on Twitter was an AI referring to Ticketmaster as a “ticketing giant”.

-Sure Ticketmaster is a ticket monopoly, but calling the company a “ticket giant” is a weird association.
+Sure, Ticketmaster is a ticket monopoly, but calling the company a “ticket giant” is a weird association.
 It’s a silly mistake an AI would make because it doesn’t really understand what it’s talking about.

 Auto Generated Text Is Too Perfect:

 Human-written text often contains accidental typos and even some slang.
-But AI-based language models almost never grammar or spelling mistakes.
+But AI-based language models almost never make grammar or spelling mistakes.
 AI-generated text lacks the natural flaws and quirks that real people have in their writing.
 And that’s where most students go wrong when trying to cheat using ChatGPT.

 If a C+ level student all of a sudden hands in a grammatically perfect paper, that’s a red flag to any teacher.